Paklock/HackRF1/Update-firmware.md

 3. Switch to HackRF mode via the on-screen option (in the PortaPack)
 4. Upload the firmware with `hackrf_spiflash -w new_firmware_file.bin`
 5. Reboot the device

+# MicroSD card files

+Your PortaPack has a slot for a memory card.
+This is necessary for certain functionality, like the world map, GPS simulator, and others.
+You need to uncompress (using [7-zip](https://www.7-zip.org/download.html)) the files from `mayhem_vX.Y.Z_COPY_TO_SDCARD.7z` to a FAT32 formatted MicroSD card.

+Get these files from the [Releases](https://github.com/eried/portapack-mayhem/releases) page.

 # Troubleshooting